smartDIYs/FABOOL_Laser_Mini_Manual_EN/FABOOL_Laser_Mini_300-230_EN/manual/y-axis-assembly.md

 <img src="./images/04/mini-300mm_04_07.jpg">

 First, insert two M5T nuts in the fore left and install the idler pulley plate using two M5x8 low head bolts.
 (Photo taken from left side.)
-*Final adjustments will be conducted later; refer to picture and temporarily fix the idler pulley so that it just makes contact with the v-slot 410mm.
+※ Final adjustments will be conducted later; refer to picture and temporarily fix the idler pulley so that it just makes contact with the v-slot 410mm.
 <img src="./images/04/mini-300mm_04_08.jpg">

 <img src="./images/04/mini-300mm_04_09.jpg">

 Next, insert two M5T nuts in the left rear and attach the Y-axis motor unit with two M5x8 low head bolts.
-*When using the Y-axis motor unit, use the one with the small hole on the right side at the top when installed.
+※ When using the Y-axis motor unit, use the one with the small hole on the right side at the top when installed.
 <img src="./images/04/mini-300mm_04_10.jpg">

 When installing, adjust the position so that the Y axis motor unit line and the end of the aluminum frame seen in the back are on a straight line.
 There is also a wire at the same position on the inside, so ensure that the wire is perfectly aligned with the tip of V-slot 410mm.